YamSln/jems/README.md

 # jems

-Jems is an online successor to the code names board game.
+Jems is an online successor to the codenames board game.

 ## Features